abstracta/jmeter-java-dsl/docs/guide/protocols/java.md

 ::::
 :::::

-You can also use Java lambdas instead of Groovy script to take advantage of IDEs auto-completion and Java type safety:
+You can also use Java lambdas instead of Groovy script to take advantage of IDEs auto-completion, Java type safety, and less CPU consumption:

 ```java
 jsr223Sampler(v -> {